I-2-2-25.Expedited Appeals Process — Constitutional Challenge to Social Security Act

 C. Hearing Level EAP Procedures

 The Office of the Chief Administrative Law Judge (OCALJ) handles hearing level EAP requests.
 If a hearing office (HO) receives an EAP request and OCALJ has jurisdiction, the HO will maintain the case in the Case Processing and Management System (CPMS) and will not otherwise process the case while OCALJ considers the request.
-HO staff will immediately send the request to OCALJ via email to ¦¦¦ODAR OCALJ DFP, or, when a paper file is involved, to:Social Security Administration
+HO staff will immediately send the request to OCALJ via email to ¦¦¦OHO OCALJ DFP, or, when a paper file is involved, to:Social Security Administration

 Attention: Office of the Chief Administrative Law Judge